-Allows you to Enable/disable Execute Disable Function.
+Allows you to enable or disable Execute Disable Function.
 Configuration options: [Disabled] [Enabled]

 The following item appears only when you installed an Intel® Pentium® 4 or later CPU that supports the Enhanced Intel SpeedStep® Technology (EIST).

 Intel® SpeedStep Technology [Enabled]